 CCFC hosts researchers doing a very wide range of scientific investigation.
 CCFC not only hosts these researchers but also facilitates their work.
 Researchers hosted by CCFC include international, national and local, undergraduate students, graduate students from masters, doctorate, and post doctorate.
-CCFC directors Tara and Rob Cahill assist visiting researchers by helping hone research questions, bibliographic resources, translate and pointers / advice in dealing with local languages and cultures.
+CCFC directors Tara and Rob Cahill assist visiting researchers by helping hone research questions, bibliographic resources, translate and advice in dealing with local languages and cultures.

 Some of CCFC’s past researchers have contributed significantly to our understanding of conservation and the dynamics around CCFC’s work.

 |Lilly Briggs||Cornell University||Doctorate / Environmental Education|

 |Amy Leap Miller||School for International Training||Research for Publication|

 |Sidney Madsen||Cornell University / Fulbright||Agroecology / Food security|